eqNj/eqN-PD2-Filter/README.md

 Details from 'The Arreat Summit' about Base Defense ranges and maximum potential sockets (dynamic with item level) have been added to all item descriptions where possible/applicable.
 The max sockets shown on Unique, Crafted, Set, and Rare items will be the maximum amount possible through a corruption.
 As soon as an item has any sockets it will stop showing the max sockets that were possible.

-(Big thanks to TheIrateSeaGoer for his work on the Arreat Summit details!)
+(Big thanks to TheIrateSeagoer for his work on the Arreat Summit details!)

 Crafting recipes will now only show on identified magic items with item level 51 or higher.